For the past 6 years or so, my money strategy has been pretty simple.

 That answer, as far as I can tell, always goes back to freedom.

-The most obvious example of this lies in building up a huge pile of cash, which can be used to create enough passive income to let you do whatever you want with your life.
+The most obvious example of this is building a huge cash pile, which can be used to create enough passive income to let you do whatever you want with your life.
 Meaning any time you spend money, you’re essentially trading dollars today for less freedom in the future.

 - Taken to the extreme, this mindset can have you depriving yourself of all spending, in favor of living life “one day.”